crudfifth/idea/plan.md

-synvrea
+## synvrea
-・web site create
+- corporate website production
-・vrc matching web service
+- vrc sugar matching web service development
-・vrc matching world
+- vrc sugar matching world production
-・platform development
+- platform development for creators

+## crudfifth
+- register with lancers or crowdworks
+- check how much time can be allocated
+- check status on lowrand
+- check status on mir